Jeremy Gimpel: Political career

 In 2013, Gimpel ran in the Israeli legislative election as the 14th member on the ticket of The Jewish Home.
 The party eventually won 12 seats, and Gimpel missed out on being in the Knesset by 2 seats.
 After this, in October 2013, Gimpel was appointed as Deputy Director of the World Mizrachi Movement.

 Television and radio career

 In 2008, Jeremy Gimpel, along with Ari Abramowitz, launched Tuesday Night in Jerusalem, a TV show broadcast out of Israel for viewers in America.
 The show's aim is to "project a universal Biblical message fused with Jewish wisdom, spirituality, music and comedy broadcast from Jerusalem."
 Between 2014-2015, he presented a daily show on the Internet-based Voice of Israel radio.
 In the beginning of 2015, again together with Ari Abramowitz, he launched the Land of Israel Network, a podcast radio station from Jerusalem featuring English language Zionist radio shows.

 Personal life

 Gimpel was born in Atlanta, Georgia.
-He lives in Neveh Daniel with his wife Tehila, a Cleveland-born lawyer, and their six children.
+He lives in EBay Hanachal with his wife Tehila, a Cleveland-born lawyer, and their six children.
 Gimpel is a vegetarian.